ShyftXero/byoctf_discord/README.md

       - 10gb files; no account; wget-able; tor service for your protection or whatever.
     - https://bashupload.com/
     - https://www.file.io/
+    - https://onionshare.org/ - a good choice but requires tooling.
     - https://github.com - not ephimeral
       - **least sketch and editable by you if you make a mistake. **
       - 100mb file limit